Fourth Bore of Caldecott Tunnel and Building

 The new tunnel has two 12-foot lanes, a 10-foot north shoulder, a two-foot south shoulder, and emergency walkways.
 The new tunnel is approximately 41 feet wide and 3,389 feet in length.
 Other elements of the tunnel include seven emergency cross passages, a new two-story O&M building, retaining walls and a noise barrier, pavement overlay at the SR 24/Caldecott Lane interchange, improvements to eastbound SR 24, and improvements to the Fish Ranch Road on-ramps.

-Construction is based on using the Sequential Excavation Method (SEM), and the use of shotcrete, rock dowels, lattice girders, and grouted steel piles in various combinations to provide initial support.
-The excavation sequence utilizes a full width top heading and a full or split bench excavation behind the heading excavation.
+Construction was based on using the Sequential Excavation Method (SEM), and the use of shotcrete, rock dowels, lattice girders, and grouted steel piles in various combinations to provide initial support.
+The excavation sequence utilizes a full-width top heading and a full- or split-bench excavation behind the heading excavation.
 Some sections of the tunnel required a shotcrete invert arch in both the top heading and at the base of the bench excavation.
-The final lining system for the tunnel consists of reinforced cast-in-place concrete backed by a water proof membrane and a drainage fleece.
+The final lining system for the tunnel consists of reinforced cast-in-place concrete backed by a waterproof membrane and a drainage fleece.